Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jaguars stats and trends

-- In Jacksonville's eight games this season, it has three wins against the spread.
+- Jacksonville has played eight games, with three wins against the spread.

-- Jacksonville's games this year have hit the over on two of eight set point totals (25%).
+- Jacksonville's games this year have eclipsed the over/under two times in eight opportunities (25%).

-- When Jacksonville amasses over 367.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Jacksonville churns out over 367.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- This season the Jaguars have 14 turnovers, six fewer than the Colts have takeaways (20).
+- The Jaguars have 14 giveaways this season, while the Colts have 20 takeaways.

 Home and road insights

-- Indianapolis is 2-3 overall, and 3-2 against the spread, at home.
+- Indianapolis is 3-2 against the spread, and 2-3 overall, at home this season.

-- The Colts are unbeaten ATS (2-0) as 9.5-point favorites or more at home.

-- Indianapolis has gone over the total in three of five games at home this season.
+- Indianapolis has hit the over in three of five games at home this year.

-- This season, Colts home games average 47.5 points, the same as this outing's over/under.
+- The average total in Colts home games this season is 47.5 points, equal to this contest's over/under.

-- Jacksonville is 0-3 overall, with only one win against the spread, in away games.
+- On the road, Jacksonville has only one win against the spread and is 0-3 overall.

-- Jacksonville has gone over the total once in three away games this season.
+- This year, in three away games, Jacksonville has hit the over once.

 Powered by Data Skrive.